Thenamaris awarded the ISO 50001 certification on Energy Management.

 Over the past several years Thenamaris has been undertaking an intensive Energy Management program that has led to significant savings in fuel consumption and reduction of CO2 emissions.
-Noteworthy efforts include:
+Noteworthy efforts include both technical and operational measures such as:

 - The early adoption of slow steaming

-- The installation of Mewis Duct® and other Propulsive Efficiency Improvement Devices on the managed vessels
+- The installation of the Mewis Duct® and of other propulsive efficiency improvement devices on the managed vessels

 - The use of fouling release coatings on propellers